LakshmiPratti/Projects/README.md

 # Projects
-Coursework related projects at IIIT-Hyderabad from August 2019 to May 2020
+Coursework related projects at IIIT-Hyderabad from August 2019 to November 2020